emma-davidson/emma-davidson/README.md

  ## Hi there 👋 I'm Emma.
 Im a web developer with a keen interest in creating responsive websites.
 Welcome to my github profile.

  ##About Me
- I have over two years as a graphic designer.
-I have also been interested in web development.
+ I have over two years experience as a graphic designer.
+I am also interested in web development.
 I have honed my skills in web development by attending a bootcamp.
 I love taking on new challenges and I am eager to learn new skills and improve my designs where I can.

  ##Skills & Technologies
  HTML5 | CSS3 | Javascript | Git | GitHub | Web Design | Graphic Design | Figma | Adobe Creative Suites